NSHipster/articles/2013-11-11-nsformatter.md

 ### Date & Time Styles

 The most important properties for an `NSDateFormatter` object are its `dateStyle` and `timeStyle`.
-Like `-[NSNumberFormatter numberStyle]`, these styles provide common preset configurations for common formats.
+Like `NSNumberFormatter numberStyle`, these styles provide common preset configurations for common formats.
 In this case, the various formats are distinguished by their specificity (more specific = longer).

 Both properties share a single set of `enum` values:

+#### `NSDateFormatterStyle`

 <table>
     <thead>